 - 1/2 teaspoon salt

-- 1 cup finely chopped toasted Fisher's Pecans (see how to toast nuts)
+- 1 cup finely chopped and toasted pecans (see how to toast nuts)

 - In a medium bowl, whisk together buttermilk, whole milk, pumpkin, egg, oil and vanilla.

 - In a large bowl, combine the flour, brown sugar, baking powder, baking soda, pumpkin pie spice and salt.

 - Stir dry ingredients into the pumpkin mixture until just combined.
 Fold in toasted pecans.

 - Heat a lightly oiled griddle or nonstick frying pan over medium high heat.